The Tooth Fairy's Tats 2000

 "The Tooth Fairy's Tats 2000" (also known as just The Tooth Fairy's Tats or The Tooth Fairy Tats) is the fourth season premiere and the 2nd produced episode of Comedy Central's animated television series South Park, and its 49th overall episode.
 It originally aired on April 5, 2000.
 The episode marks the first appearance of Timmy Burch.
 The plot follows the boys as they decide to make money from the tooth fairy, using other children's teeth, and then become involved with organized crime and the underground tooth market.

+The episode was directed by series co-creator Trey Parker and written by series co-creators Trey Parker & Matt Stone and Nancy M. Pimental, being the last episode of the show to have co-writers credited aside from Parker until "Cupid Ye", which aired in 2023.